Morgan Murphy (food critic): Early life and education

+Career

-Journalism career
+Journalism

 Murphy began his career after Rupert Murdoch took note of the student newspaper Murphy edited while at Birmingham–Southern College.
-The resulting internship at The New York Post led to his first major byline in 1994.
+The resulting internship at the New York Post led to his first major byline in 1994.
 In 1996, Murphy joined Vanity Fair after meeting Graydon Carter in an elevator at Condé Nast.
 From 1998 to 2000, Murphy worked as a reporter for Forbes under Jim Michaels, and regularly covered small business, entertainment, and the automotive sectors.
 In 2000, he joined Southern Living and served as the magazine's food critic, executive editor, and national spokesman.
-The magazine’s parent company, Time Inc., would later publish four of Murphy's five books.
+The magazine’s parent company, Time Inc., later published four of Murphy's five books.

-He has appeared on the Travel Channel's American Grilled, The Today Show, Fox & Friends, Fox News, CNN, Sirius XM, Food Talk, Car Talk, NPR, the Speed Channel, and QVC.
+He has appeared on the Travel Channel's American Grilled, The Today Show, Fox & Friends, Fox News, CNN, SiriusXM, Food Talk, Car Talk, NPR, the Speed Channel, and QVC.